Altibase’s hybrid architecture allows EBS to effortlessly handle the increased capacity while also providing stability during peak transaction times.

 - The new portal’s prerequisite was the elimination of social security numbers for logon.
 Although this satisfied EBS’s “clean site” requirements, it placed a heavy burden on the system.

-Altibase’s hybrid architecture with HA and replication features allowed EBS to effortlessly handle the increased capacity while also providing stability during peak transaction times.
-Specifically, even with widespread system demands during high-use periods (college application season), its system proceeded glitch-free.
+EBS has adopted Altibase since 2014.
+Altibase’s hybrid architecture with HA and replication features has allowed EBS to effortlessly handle the increased capacity while also providing stability during peak transaction times.
+Specifically, even with widespread system demands during high-use periods (college application season), its system proceeds glitch-free.

 - EBS now has a robust CRM platform that provides a wealth of e-learning, personalized web services and continuing education for all of South Korea.